jcgonzalezb/holberton-system_engineering-devops/0x18-webstack_monitoring/README.md

 2. This file has the dashboard id of a dashboard created using Datadog.

-Recursive function that queries the Reddit API and returns a list containing the titles of all hot articles.

 ## Author

 - Juan Camilo González <a href="https://twitter.com/juankter" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="juankter" height="30" width="40" /></a>